atobones/browser-notes/README.md

 Browser Notes is a web application that allows users to create, edit, delete, and manage notes directly in the browser.
 Each note can include a title, text, category, tags, and creation date.
 Users can mark notes as important, pin them to the top of the list, search, sort, and export/import notes.
 The application stores notes in the browser's local storage, ensuring data persistence between sessions.
 The application also supports light and dark themes.

+This project is implemented using object-oriented programming (OOP) principles in JavaScript.

 ## Features

 - **Create Notes**: Add new notes with a title, text, category, and tags.